 The Spencer Hotel

 Yet if you long for a classic hotel-style accommodation, our Dublin travel guide got you covered.
 The Spencer Hotel is here at your service.
-Settled about 20 minutes away from Temple Bar, it offers luxurious rooms with coffee and tea making facilities.
-Furthermore, the guests can recover from jet lag at Spencer Health Club that includes a fitness center, indoor swimming pool, sauna, and Jacuzzi.
+Settled about 20 minutes away from the Temple Bar area, it offers luxurious rooms with coffee and tea making facilities.
+Apart from it, the guests can recover from jet lag at Spencer Health Club that includes a fitness center, indoor swimming pool, sauna, and Jacuzzi.

 Best Places to Eat and Drink in Dublin